 |

-Rheiny married on April 16,1955 (although there were
+Rheiny married on April 16,1955

-incorrect family reports of a 1954 wedding.)
-He married Annelise Muecke of Portland,
+1954 wedding.)
+He married Annelise Muecke of

-Ore., a graduate of Marylhurst College.
-They lived in Salem, Ore. and had
+Portland, Ore., a graduate of Marylhurst College.

-three children: Ryan, Erika, and Heidi.
+and had three children: Ryan (Buba), Erika, and

 The 1960s

-public schools, nursing homes, and developmentally disabled residents at state institutions at Medical Lake and Lakeland Village.
+developmentally disabled residents at state institutions at

-hits), Edelweiss from the motion picture,
+Toolie Oolie Doolie, Edelweiss from the

 The Sound